toneflix/laravel-fileable/README.md

 This package uses [Intervention Imagecache](https://github.com/Intervention/imagecache) to generate responsive images for image files on demand, the `image_sizes` config option defines which responsive sizes to generate, you are not limited to use the defined sizes, take a look at [Intervention Imagecache Documentation](https://image.intervention.io/v2/usage/cache) for information about customizsing this feature.

-### Secure File Route
+### File Route Secure

-The `secure_file_route` config option sets the route from which secure images should be loaded from.
+The `file_route_secure` config option sets the route from which secure images should be loaded from.
 The route accepts one parameter, the `{file}` parameter.

+### File Route Open

+The `file_route_open` config option sets the route from which secure images which do not require authentication or authorization should be loaded from.
+The route accepts one parameter, the `{file}` parameter.

 ### Secure File Middleware

-The `secure_file_middleware` config option sets which middleware to apply when using the protected files collection.
+The `file_route_secure_middleware` config option sets which middleware to apply when using the protected files collection.

 ### Symlinks